Hunger Day for companies

 Find a Hunger Day event in your location

-You can also set up an online collection for your company and invite members of staff, interest groups and customers to help from early September to the end of October.
+You can also set up an online collection for your company and invite members of staff, stakeholders and customers to help.

 For companies, Hunger Day is an opportunity to demonstrate responsibility as part of their business operations.
 Companies can provide their customers an opportunity to participate in Hunger Day by making a donation in connection with buying a product or service.